What issues do you work with?

 My approach combines both Counselling and Psychotherapy.
 But I will only examine the past where it supports our work together, and is in an area that you want to explore.

-You offer Integral Eye Movement Therapy (IEMT), is this the same as EMDR?
+You offer Integral Eye Movement Therapy (IEMT), how is this different to EMDR?

 There are similarities in that both use eye movements to create a separation between present day symptoms and past experiences.